Kuki people: Manipur

+Tripura

 On 31 January 1860, Kuki Riang led the Kukis of Hill Tippera in raiding the Chhagalnaiya plains (then under the administration of the Twipra Kingdom) which was inhabited by ethnic Bengalis and British officers.
 The Kukis looted the area of Bakhshganj and murdered Kamal Poddar of Basantpur.
 They then proceeded to molest Poddar's women until Guna Ghazi and Jakimal waged war against them in the village of Kulapara.
 Whilst the Kukis abducted 700 women, Munshi Abdul Ali informed the British authorities of the atrocities.
 185 Britons were assassinated, 100 of them were kidnapped and the Kukis remained in the plains for one or two days.
 British troops and policemen were finally despatched from Noakhali, Tipperah (Comilla) and Chittagong to suppress them but the Kukis had already fled to the jungles of the princely state and they never returned to Chhagalnaiya ever again.